What Are The Laws And Penalties For Drug Offenses?

 Standard Penalties Involved In Drug Charges

-The maximum penalties in Maryland are setup to be very harsh.
+The maximum penalties in Maryland are set up to be very harsh.

 In Maryland, judges have absolute discretion.

-Anybody that looks at a marijuana charge, which is one year and a $1,000 penalty, that is going to be something that a judge will have somebody in front of them.
-If they’re guilty, they will take into account the person’s criminal record, their background, whether or not they’re working, whether or not they’re productive in society, and that will end up giving a judge enough information to make a decision as to anywhere between probation to the full amount of the penalty.
+Anybody that looks at a marijuana charge, which is one year and a $1,000 penalty, is going to be something that a judge will have somebody in front of them.
+If they’re guilty, they will take into account the person’s criminal record, their background, whether or not they’re working, and whether or not they’re productive in society, and that will end up giving a judge enough information to make a decision as to anywhere between probation to the full amount of the penalty.

 Laws In Maryland Regarding Medical Marijuana

 For a few years, Maryland had allowed medical marijuana but really did not have any way to make that available.
-Typically, if you have a medical marijuana and you have the right to use it you can use it, but you still can be fined if you use it in public or if you are using it while driving.
+Typically, if you have medical marijuana and you have the right to use it you can use it, but you still can be fined if you use it in public or if you are using it while driving.

 What Is Drug Trafficking?
 Is That Addressed Under Maryland law?